 Extensive green roofs are a lightweight and most low maintenance type of green roof system.
 They consist of hardy, succulent green plants installed so as to provide the simplest way to green flat roof structures in urban environments, and thus help to bring nature into the cities.
-They are a useful and very possible way to improve the aesthetics of often very stark and ugly flat roofs.
+They are a useful and every possible way to improve the aesthetics of often very stark and ugly flat roofs.

-Extensive green roofs usually consist of sedum
+Extensive green roof systems usually consist of sedum

 Extensive green roofs are often used on new build developments but can also be used very effectively as retro-fit enhancements to existing flat roofs and podium decks.